microsoft/go/eng/doc/fips/README.md

   import _ "crypto/tls/fipsonly"
 ```

-Prior to Go 1.19, the boringcrypto changes were maintained in the `dev.boringcrypto*` branches of Go: https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md.
-For more details about the merge, see [golang/go#51940](https://github.com/golang/go/issues/51940).
-Support for Go versions prior to 1.19 has ended, and the `dev.boringcrypto*` branches are no longer maintained.
-For historical information about versions of Go prior to 1.19, see [this snapshot of this FIPS documentation](https://github.com/microsoft/go/tree/v1.20.4-1/eng/doc/fips) that includes details about FIPS in 1.18.
-The remainder of this doc only applies to supported versions of Go.

 ## Microsoft Go fork FIPS compliance

 The Microsoft Go fork modifies the Go runtime to implement several crypto primitives using cgo to call into a platform-provided cryptographic library rather than use the standard Go crypto implementations.
 This allows Go programs to use a platform-provided FIPS 140-2 certified crypto library.